pixie-io/pixie-demos/README.md

 Resources for the [Monitoring with Pixie](https://www.eksworkshop.com/intermediate/241_pixie/) AWS EKS Workshop.

+## k8s-cost-estimation

+Estimate the cost of hosting your Kubernetes cluster.

 ## openssl-tracer

 Demo project to accompany the [Debugging with eBPF Part 3: Tracing SSL/TLS connections](https://blog.px.dev/ebpf-openssl-tracing/) blog post.
 This is a basic example of how to trace the OpenSSL library using eBPF.
 This tracer uses BCC to deploy the eBPF probes.